Fernando Grande-Marlaska: Minister of the Interior

+Grande-Marlaska participating in a bilateral meeting with US Homeland Security Secretary Alejandro Mayorkas in Madrid, on 23 June 2021.

 During the immigration crisis in May 2019, thousands of migrants crossed the Spanish-Moroccan border in Ceuta; Grande-Marlaska in turn announced a firm stance to "defend Spanish soil" by means of a reinforcement of 200 new Civil Guard officers sent over to the border, as well as the devolution of 2,700 people back to Morocco.
 On the issue of unaccompanied minors who had made their way into Ceuta illegally, the minister supported in August 2019 the attempt to send them back "for their own benefit", considering that they were not vulnerable and the expulsion did not pose a threat to them.

+In June 2026, during a meeting of the European Union's Justice and Home Affairs Council, Grande-Marlaska supported reviewing the EU's migration framework, arguing that the Temporary Protection Directive could not serve as a long-term solution for Ukrainian refugees.
+He stated that the European Union must develop a unified, common approach and emphasized that future policies should focus on effective integration, continued protection, and facilitating voluntary returns to Ukraine once a just and lasting peace is achieved.